First Energy Neutral Building Pulse on TU Delft Campus Officially Opened

 August 30, 2018

-The energy-neutral building Pulse on the campus of the University of Delft was festively opened on 30 August.
+The energy-neutral building Pulse on the campus of the University of Delft was festively opened.

 Pulse has the scoop of being the very first building on a university campus that is energy-neutral.
 Direct Current BV supplied the technology and the DC system to connect everything that works on direct current (DC) to a secure 350V DC grid.
 The DC system and the Current/OS safety system is an innovation by Direct Current BV.
 Almost all devices in the building operate on DC, for example the 490 solar panels (750 m²) on the roof, heat storage in the ground, the LED lighting, USB connection points for computers, mobile phones, and more.
 By directly connecting all DC products directly to the smart DC grid, a lot of energy and material is saved.